KamilNurzynski/Arcana/README.md

 # Arcana - NOT FINISHED

 It is an application to manage truck fleet.
 Freights, trailers, geolocation, fuel consumption stats.
 Technologies: Django, Geopandas, Pandas, Plotly, Numpy, PostgreSQL.
-SMS notifications about upcoming  MOT for trucks and trailers.
+SMS notifications about upcoming  MOT for trucks and trailers (used Twilio).
 Standard User will be changed to AbstractUser.